apizzo1/python-api-challenge/README.md

 ## Challenge Details

-This challenge was to investigate different weather factors for 500+ cities around the world.
+This challenge was to investigate and analyze different weather factors for 500+ cities around the world, and create varying visualizations, including maps, scatter plots and linear regressions.
 To perform this analysis, the following resources were used:
 * [OpenweatherMap API](https://openweathermap.org/api) - used to collect weather data for cities around the world
 * [CitiPy](https://pypi.org/project/citipy/) - used to generate list of cities to be analyzed in this challenge
 * [Google Places API](https://developers.google.com/places/web-service/overview) - used for humidty map visualizations and finding nearest hotels to specified coordinates